sherwino/JukeBot/README.md

 # JukeBot for Firefox

-A Firfox alternative to [@austinhaydon's JukeBot](https://github.com/austinhaydon/JukeBot).
+A Firefox alternative to [@austinhaydon's JukeBot](https://github.com/austinhaydon/JukeBot).
 The main objective of this extension is to provide additional functionality to http://jqbx.fm/.

 This plugin should help you get notifications, and help you upvote songs when you are in another tab.